sjproctor/email-collector/README.md

 # Email Collector

-This is a React application in Vite used to collect emails for meetup communications.
+This is a React application in Vite used to collect emails for SD Ruby meetup communications.

 ### 🧱 Technologies and Versions